It’s Only a Job

 He planned to cooperate with the crooks to save his family, but he would then quit, as he felt he was letting down the owner of the warehouse.
 He knew that some thought he was only a guard, but he took his responsibility seriously.
 This was his job.

 A half-hour later, a car pulled into the lot and three men got out.
-One was Waverly, who Clarke knew as “Jackie the Weasel.”
+One was Waverly, the man Clarke knew from the bar as “Jackie the Weasel.”
 He didn’t know the other two men.

-The driver, whose name was Bill Rourke, was a tall burly man with dark curly hair.
+The driver, whose name was Bill Rourke, was a tall, burly man with dark curly hair.
 The other man, another tall one, had light hair and a muscular build.
-This was Harry Ryan, the leader of the burglary crew.
+This was Denny Ryan, the leader of the burglary crew.
 The three men ushered Clarke back into the warehouse.